antibland/better-do-it/curl_tasks.md

   - `masterTasks`: array of master list tasks (isActive = 0)
   - `openActiveTasks`: array of open active tasks (isActive = 1, isCompleted = 0)
   - `completedThisWeek`: number of tasks completed in the current ET week (Wed 6 PM ET boundary)
-  - `needsTopOff`: true if you currently have fewer than 3 active tasks

 Only active tasks: